CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-code-sharing.md

 -   **Organize Assets**: Group assets based on platform compatibility to reduce bundle sizes and improve efficiency.
 -   **Manage Cache Effectively**: Use robust caching strategies to improve offline performance and load times.
--   **Streamline Updates**: Take advantage of Capacitor's update features.
+-   **Streamline Updates**: Take advantage of React Native's update features.
 Using a channel system, you can roll out updates to specific user groups before a full release.

 ## Testing and Debug Methods

-Testing shared code in Capacitor apps requires a clear and structured approach to ensure consistent performance.
+Testing shared code in React Native apps requires a clear and structured approach to ensure consistent performance.
 Below, we’ll cover effective tools and methods for both testing and debugging.

 ### Test Planning

-To properly test shared Capacitor code, you need a well-rounded plan that addresses every layer of your app.
+To properly test shared React Native code, you need a well-rounded plan that addresses every layer of your app.
 Here’s a breakdown of how to organize your testing process:

 | **Testing Level** | **Tools & Approaches** | **Key Focus Areas** |
 | --- | --- | --- |